bahsounm/First-Sign-Up-Page/README.md

 # My First Sign up Page

-A min project for a course on HTML CSS and JS
+A mini project for a course on HTML CSS and JS

 ![image](https://github.com/user-attachments/assets/06d6d3a6-4055-4d0b-b3fa-10ec998e9997)